rkayakr/PSWSmultiPlot/README.md

 # PSWSmultiPlot
 # mod to plot up to 10 PSWS "rawdata" files and average value
+# based on "WWV_plt2.py" by dkazdan & jgibbons
 # files in a PSWS subdir, leaves plot in Splot
 # can plots files from multiple subdir to compare different node results for same day
-# plot title from first file
+# plot title taken from first file
-# windows version for directories that mirror Pi
+# windows version for hard coded directories that mirror Pi, edit for your case
 # uses WWV_utility2.py
 # Bob Benedict, KD8CGH, 7/29/2021
 #